lukaswhite/ginit/README.md

-# Building a Command Line Interface (CLI) with Node.js
+# Build a JavaScript Command Line Interface (CLI) with Node.js

 Node is a great choice for building command line tools.
 In this tutorial, Lukas White shows you how to build a Node CLI which interacts with the GitHub API.